Topic "Infections" in Turkish - total 35 documentsTitle: Anthrax

-Summary: This transated fact sheet provides information on Mastitis, the inflammation of the breast, which may lead to infection.
+Summary: This translated fact sheet provides information on mastitis, the inflammation of the breast, which may lead to infection.
 It includes information on common causes, signs and symptoms, prevention and treatment.

 Title: Measles - community fact sheet

 Summary: Measles is a very infectious viral illness.
-People can get unwell with measles seven (7) to 18 days after contact with a person sick with measles.
+People can get unwell with measles 7 to 18 days after contact with a person sick with measles.